holt/syringe/README.md

                 // ...
 ```

+Ted's division has changed from `Facilities` to `Development` (quite the career move).

-Create a validation function and add it to the registry:
+We'll take things up a notch.
+Create a simple validation function and add it to the registry:

 ```javascript
 syr.add('flag', function (data) {